Select your language

 Belgium has the fourth highest exposure to particulate matter compared to similar EU countries

-Internationally, Belgium has the fourth highest population-weighted concentration for both PM2.5 and PM10, compared to the other EU-14 countries, well above the European average concentration [8].
+Belgium has the fourth highest population-weighted concentration for both PM2.5 and PM10, compared to the other EU-14 countries.
+Although well below some countries, exposure to PM is higher in Belgium than the European average, and twice as high as in Finland [19].

 • PM2.5